Maximum cut on interval graphs of interval count four is NP-complete

 \subsection{Grained gadget}

-The interval graph constructed in the reduction of~\cite{ABMR20} is strongly based on two types of gadgets, which they called V-gadgets and E-gadgets.
-But in fact, they are the same except for the amount of intervals of certain kinds.
+The interval graph constructed in the reduction of~\cite{ABMR20} is strongly based on two types of gadgets, called \emph{V-gadgets} and \emph{E-gadgets}.
+In fact, these gadgets have the same structure except for the number of intervals of certain kinds contained in each of them.
 In this subsection, we present a generalization of such gadgets, rewriting their key properties to suit our purposes.
-In order to discuss the interval count of the reduction of~\cite{ABMR20}, we describe it in details in Section~\ref{s:orig}.
+In order to discuss the interval count of the reduction of~\cite{ABMR20}, we describe it in detail in Section~\ref{s:orig}.